Security-Onion-Solutions/securityonion-docs/salt.rst

 ::

    static:
-     hnmaster: GLOBALHOMENET - This is your home_net for you grid.
+     hnmaster: GLOBALHOMENET - This is your home_net for your grid.
 Can be overridden on each sensor.
      ntpserver: YOURNTPSERVER
      homenet: YOURHOMENET
      proxy: PROXYSERVER